ctjhoa/dotfiles/README.md

 Login manager is for loosers.
 Start X from tty.

 ## Xresources
-Bohemiath color config is mime.
+Bohemiath color config is mine.
 Inspired from the two others colors files (authors: jasonwryan and kori)

 ## Zsh